 Noodles release starch while cooking in boiling water, which causes the noodles to stick together.
 This is especially problematic with long, thin noodles and when cooking large amounts of noodles in a crowded pot.
 The key to preventing pasta from sticking together is ensuring there is enough room in the pot to stir the pasta and for water to pass between the noodles.
-A common suggestion is to add oil to the water when cooking noodles, but the oil coating on noodles just makes it more difficult for the noodles to absorb sauce.

 Fill a pot with 4 to 6 quarts of water for every 1 pound of noodles you plan to cook.
 Use multiple pots to cook the pasta, if needed, rather than trying to add too many noodles to a smaller pot.

 Add 1 to 2 tablespoons of salt to the water to add flavor to the pasta.
 Bring the salted water to a rolling boil.